 Sometimes just talking is enough and sometimes getting creative is more helpful in facilitating communication and letting go of worries.

-I have many effective counselling tools that children usually find most helpful.
+I have many effective counselling tools; both practical and creative, that young people usually find most helpful.
 Counselling can be an enjoyable and safe way to express their concerns in order to move towards a happier healthier state.

 “You find sometimes that a thing which seemed very thingish inside you is quite different when it gets out into the open and has other people looking at it.”